scottwallacesh/trackinator/concept.md

   Lucene? (is it better to store things as massive JSON objects? (apart from attachments)) Is there a Git search thinger?
   Build our own?

+* How do we handle due date and priority?
+  Included in the issue metadata?

+* How can we simply add a comment without changing the issue, metadata, etc.
+  Can it be done in Git?
+Arbitary modification a designated "scratch file"?
+"Experts only"?

+* How will we alidate files and content?
+  Validation against the known types?